-The externally restricted assets consist of contributions from a donor who requires his direction before the funds can be used.
-The funds are currently invested in a money market fund and a guaranteed investment certificate.
-Externally restricted assets are presented at fair value.
-Income from externally restricted assets has been included in net investment income on the statement of operations.
+The externally restricted assets consisted of contributions from a donor who hadn't given his direction on how the funds were to be used.
+During the prior year, the donor passed away and the contributions were brought into income.
+The funds were invested in a money market fund and a guaranteed investment certificate.
+Externally restricted assets were presented at fair value.